 "Does Santa leave presents for dogs?"

 "How old is Santa?"
 The answer to that one is in the FAQs that NORAD hands out to volunteers: "It's hard to know for sure, but NORAD intelligence indicates Santa is at least 16 centuries old."

 One little boy phoned in to ask what time Santa delivered toys to heaven, said volunteer Jennifer Eckels, who took the call.
 The boy's mother got on the line to explain that his sister had died this year.

 "I think Santa headed there first," Eckels told him.

-NORAD suggests its volunteers tell callers that Santa won't drop off the presents until all the kids in the home are asleep.
-The response depends on the caller's age.
+NORAD suggested that its volunteers tell callers that Santa won't drop off the presents until all the kids in the home are asleep.

-"Thank you so much for that information," said a grateful mom from Michigan.
+"Thank you so much for that information," said a grateful mom.